Xray-App/xray-zephyr-migration/README.md

 ./run.sh start
 ```

-2. The script begins by pulling the `xray-zephyr-migration` image from the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) (GHCR).
+2. The script begins by pulling the `xray-zephyr-migration` image from the GHCR.
 1. After the image is pulled, you should see the following message:

 ```console